Azure Kubernetes Service (AKS) in Production: Lessons from Real Deployments

 - Formula: (max_nodes × max_pods_per_node) + buffer

-5. Monitoring Blind Spots
+5. Monitoring blind spots

 Problem: Your app is slow, but you don't know why.
 No metrics, no logs, no visibility into what's happening inside the cluster.